 Let’s see together which are the places that can be visited for free in Tuscany!

-There is certainly no shortage of choices in Florence and surroundings.
+There is certainly no shortage of choices in and around Florence.

-A must-see is the National Museum of Bargello that hosts an incredible collection of scupltures of the Renaissance, the Medici Chapels and the National Archaeological Museum that boasts an important collection of artifacts from Etruscan, Roman, Greek and Ancient Egyptian times.
-If the weather is particularly good on the first Sunday of the month, you can head to the Medici Villa di Castello, which will enchant you with its splendid gardens; the Medici Villa La Petraia and its magnificent garden on the Florentine hills; or the Medici Villa in Cerreto Guidi, an aristocratic mansion that also houses the Museum of Hunting and the Territory.
+If the weather is particularly good on the first Sunday of the month, you can head to the Medici Villa di Castello, which enchants with its splendid gardens, to the Medici Villa La Petraia and its magnificent garden in the Florentine hills, or the Medici Villa of Cerreto Guidi, a noble residence that also houses the Historical Museum of Hunting and the Territory.

-The Park of Villa il Ventaglio - a magnificent public garden that provides unforgettable views of Florence - is also free to visit and will welcome you with splendid specimens of plarans, maples and a Judas tree, a grove of holm oaks, several horse chestnuts, strawberry trees and elms.
+The Park of Villa Il Ventaglio, a magnificent public garden that provides unforgettable views of Florence, is also free to visit to be welcomed with splendid specimens of plane trees, maples and a Judas tree, a grove of holm oaks, several horse chestnuts, strawberry trees and elms.

 Arezzo is the perfect place for a journey through historical eras and into the heritage left by each of them.